mandrasch/ddev-pull-wp-scripts/README.md

 ## Child theme deployment

-You can optionally manage a child theme via git and deploy it with a tool like [WPPusher](https://wppusher.com/) (no git on server required).
+You can optionally manage a child theme via git and deploy it with a tool like [WPPusher](https://wppusher.com/) or [SayHelloGmbH/git-installer](https://github.com/SayHelloGmbH/git-installer) (no git on server required, works via HTTP apis of Github, Bitbucket, etc.).
 This repository already contains an example child theme.

 ## Technical Documentation